How Does Boiler Frost Protection Heating Work?

 This is why a frost protection thermostat and/or pipe insulation to protect the central heating system from freezing during cold weather is essential.

-Ideal temperature setting for a boiler frost protection thermostat
+Ideal temperature for a frost protection thermostat

 It's recommended that frost protection heating thermostats are set to around 5°C. This means that the boiler will fire up when the temperature of the water in the boiler reaches 5°C to prevent the system from freezing.